Louisvh/TugShuttle/README.md

 ## Usage
 `tugshuttle $server`, where $server is one of: `ams1`, `ams2`, `ams3`, `fra1`, `lon1`, `nyc1`, `nyc2`, `nyc3`, `sfo1`, `sgp1`, `tor1`.
 This connects you to a server in Amsterdam, Frankfurt, New York City, San Francisco, Singapore or Toronto respectively.

+When Tugshuttle is first run and ~/.tugboat is not present / properly configured, the program will ask for an Access Token.
+You can find it [here](https://cloud.digitalocean.com/settings/tokens/new).

+If no SSH key is linked to your DigitalOcean account, Tugshuttle will ask you to do that before continuing.
+You can link your SSH key [here](https://cloud.digitalocean.com/settings/security).
+If you've never used SSH keys before, read about how to generate and use them [here](https://help.github.com/articles/generating-ssh-keys/).

+**Important:** If Tugshuttle receives a SIGKILL, it will not be able to destroy the Droplet it created.
+If this happens, the Droplet will run until you manually destroy it.
+You can either do this via the DO website, using `tugboat destroy tugshuttle` or using `tugshuttle clean`.

 ## License
 :[MIT LICENSE](LICENSE)